Men We Reaped: Synopsis

 Ward learns at an early age how girls are treated differently than boys when she gets into trouble for doing things her cousins do freely (smoking), and also seeing how her father gets to spend the family money on a motorcycle and then ride away on it, while her mother works extra hard to put food on the table.
 She also learns that for her male relatives, being Black is dangerous in America, as her mother and grandmother worry about them being arrested or experiencing violence.

 As her mother works long hours as a maid, Ward is expected to care for her younger siblings and the household.
-She suffers from depression.
+She has depression.
 At school, she experiences bullying.
 Her mother's rich, white employer offers to pay Ward's tuition for private school.
 There, however, she must deal with being the only Black girl in a white environment.
 Attending the private school, she experiences racism and rejection.

 Ward's father is now living in New Orleans.
 When Ward and her siblings visit, their mother sends them with groceries because she doesn't trust him to feed the children.
 Her brother Joshua moves in with him, and Ward later learns that he is dealing crack to help his father pay bills.

 Ward heads out of state for university, to Stanford, becoming the first member of her family to attend college.
 Her grief for the loss of her brother never leaves her, but she knows it will change over time.
 Ward closes with her memory of riding in a car with Joshua, declaring, "I don't ride like that anymore", and imagining that when her life is over, Joshua will ride up and ask her to go for one more ride.